Savannah/Hilton Head International Airport: History

 The first Savannah Municipal Airport was opened on September 20, 1929, with the inauguration of air service between New York City and Miami by Eastern Air Express.
 In 1932, a city resolution named the airport Hunter Field.
 A trolley car was used as the first terminal at Hunter Field in the mid-1930s.
 In 1940, the U.S. Army Air Corps proposed to take over Hunter Field if a war started.
 While commercial airlines continued to use Hunter Field, the city decided to build a second municipal airport in response to the increased military presence.

 The City of Savannah acquired a 600-acre tract near Cherokee Hill, one of the highest elevations in the county, and construction of a new airfield began under a Works Progress Administration project.
 Three 3,600-foot runways were constructed running north–south, east–west, and northeast–southwest.
 In 1942, before the completion of this new airfield, the U.S. Army Air Corps decided to take over the new facility and start additional construction to carry out its mission.
 It named the airfield Chatham Field and used it until the end of World War II as a bomber base and crew training base for B-24 bombers as well as fighter aircraft.

 In 1948, Chatham Army Airfield was turned over to the Georgia Air National Guard and the airport was renamed Travis Field, in honor of Savannah native Brigadier General Robert F. Travis, killed in the crash of a B-29 bomber near Fairfield-Suisun AFB, California, and his brother, Colonel William Travis.
 To accommodate the airlines, Travis Field received a new control tower and an airline terminal in the former base theater.

 In 1958, work began on a new airline terminal.
 In 1962, an additional extension brought the east–west runway's length to 9000 ft.
 The jet age arrived in 1965 when Delta Air Lines introduced Douglas DC-9-10 flights.
 Grumman Aircraft opened a $7.5 million Gulfstream manufacturing plant at Travis in 1967.
 A new $21-million terminal building was built on the northwest corner of the airport in 1994.

-A six-gate terminal built-in 1960 was replaced in 1994 by the current facility.
+A six-gate terminal built-in 1960 was replaced in 1994 by the current facility, part of an overall $74 million renovation of the airport.
 Although the airport had no direct international flights at the time, it was renamed Savannah International Airport in 1983, then Savannah/Hilton Head International Airport in 2003.